chinsiang99/nodejs-design-pattern/02.structural-pattern/README.md

 Subject: Defines the common interface for RealSubject and Proxy.
 RealSubject: The actual object that the proxy represents.
 Proxy: Controls access to the RealSubject.

+# Composite Pattern

+**Intent**: Compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly

+The composite pattern is a structural design pattern that allows you to compose objects into tree structures to represent part-whole hierarchies.
+This pattern lets clients treat individual objects and compositions of objects uniformly.

+## Key Concepts
+- Component: The interface or abstract class that defines common operations for both simple and complex objects in the composition.
+- Leaf: Represents a single object in the composition.
+It implements the Component interface and defines behavior for the base objects.
+- Composite: Represents a group of objects (leaves or other composites).
+It implements the Component interface and defines behavior for operations that can be applied to child components.

+## Structure
+The composite pattern typically involves the following components:

+- Component: An interface or abstract class declaring operations for both simple and complex objects.
+- Leaf: A concrete class implementing the Component interface, representing single objects in the composition.
+- Composite: A concrete class implementing the Component interface, representing groups of objects.
+It stores child components and implements child-related operations.
+- Client: The object that manipulates the components through the Component interface.